Island in the Sun (Harry Belafonte song): Other versions

-The song has also been covered by many artists, including The Merrymen, José Carreras, The Paragons, and The Righteous Brothers.
+The song has also been covered by many artists, including The Merrymen, John Rowles, José Carreras, The Paragons, and The Righteous Brothers.

 In 1962, the song was performed by The Brothers Four on the album In Person/Cross-Country Concert.

 The song has been sung in other languages; as early as 1958, Henri Salvador wrote lyrics and sang the song in French.
 Caterina Valente performed the song in German as "Wo meine Sonne scheint ".

 Bo-Göran Edling wrote lyrics in Swedish, and as De tusen öars land, the song was recorded by the Streaplers, releasing it as a single in October 1969 with En enda kort minut acting as a B-side. and their version also charted at Svensktoppen for 19 weeks between 28 December 1969-4 May 1970, and managed to top the chart.
 With these lyrics the song was also recorded in 1970 by Nora Brockstedt, by Tage Öst in 1976, and Källströms in 1985 and finally in 2005 by Hans Martin.

 With lyrics in Swedish by Margot Borgström, as Sol, öar, vind och hav, the song was also recorded by Schytts on the 1979 album Nya änglalåtar and their version charted for 10 weeks at Svensktoppen between 13 April-24 August 1980, and also managed to top the chart.